SORRY-Bench: Systematically Evaluating Large Language Model Safety Refusal: A Recipe for Diverse Balanced Dataset

 Our taxonomy curation method consists of two stages.
 In the first stage, we \textit{aggregate} the safety taxonomies from 10 prior safety benchmark datasets~\citep{wang2023not, qi2023fine, cui2023fft, vidgen2023simplesafetytests, lin2023toxicchat, zou2023universal, shen2023anything, huang2023catastrophic, mazeika2024harmbench, souly2024strongreject, shaikh2022second}, and \textit{break down} any vague and broad safety categories into more fine-grained categories.
 For example, the coarse-grained category ``Illegal Activities,'' occurring in \citep{shen2023anything, qi2023fine, vidgen2023simplesafetytests}), is substituted by more detailed sub-categories like ``Animal-related Crimes'', ``Fraud'', and so on.

 In the second stage, we keep on \textit{refining} this taxonomy via a human-in-the-loop process.
 We first map data points from these prior datasets to our taxonomy, with GPT-4 as a classifier (see Appendix~\ref{app:gpt-4-classifier} for detailed setup).
 Data points that do not fit existing categories (i.e., classified to ``Others'') undergo human review to determine if new categories are needed or if existing ones should be subdivided further.
-This two-stage approach ensures an extensive and unified taxonomy, addressing the discrepancy across prior safety benchmark efforts.
+Specifically, four authors manually go through each of these data points and decide how to update the taxonomy (e.g., add a new category, subdivide an existing category, and so on) after discussions.
+The second stage is repeated multiple times until all four authors agree there is no need to further update the taxonomy.
+This two-stage approach ensures an extensive and unified taxonomy, addressing the discrepancy across prior safety benchmarks.